Originally published May 26, 2016. Updated August 15, 2017.

 - 2016 Public Vote Winners (each with 228 votes).

 - Kasahara became a Kenshuusei in May 2015 during that year’s test event while Kiyono became a Kenshuusei in February 2016.
-They both remain in the program to this day.

 - 2016 Public Vote Runner-up (with 225 votes) and Judge’s Singing Award Winner.